 Eventually — mercifully — all the screaming, all the writhing, all the madness, slowly diminished until everyone around me were nothing but piles of smouldering ember.

 And there was Betti.
-Or rather, Betti’s outline now.
+Or rather, Betti’s jagged outline now.
 Still blazing with terrible radiance.
 The air around her bending from the thermals.
-She spoke in an echoey, ghostlike tone, and with each word, tiny flakes of cinder plumed out from her mouth.
-“Have your ‘party’,” she said.
+She spoke in an echoey, ghostlike tone, and with each word tiny flakes of cinder plumed out from her mouth.
+“Have your party,” she said.
 Then her voice dropped to a raspy hiss.
-“Burn your ‘witch’.”
+“Burn your witch.”

 I tried to say something: “Wh-What —” I was forced to choke back my words as heat flooded over.
 I could barely look at her without squinting.

 She turned to me.
 Flame flickered at the back of her throat, and a tongue of molten moved from behind her scorched teeth.
 “You.
-Come to see the wrath wrought?
-Firsthand?”
+Come to see what you helped create?”

 “No, I — I don’t —”

-“I’ll set you free.
-I’ll set us both free.
+“I’ll bind your soul.
+I’ll bind both our souls.
 But that’s for later.
 Not in Heaven, or Hell.
-But in Death.”
+But in death.”